Top 10 Must-Read Horror Books for Halloween

 Overview and Plot Summary

 The Woman in Black was published in 1983.
 It tells the eerie story of Arthur Kipps, a young solicitor sent to a remote English village to settle the estate of a deceased woman.
-While staying in her isolated house, Arthur begins to experience terrifying supernatural events.

 Why It’s a Perfect Book for Halloween: